 Today, as in the days of the early Church, almsgiving remains an imperative for us as God’s people.
-There has never been a more critical time for us to share ourselves and our possessions with the poor, the needy, the lonely, and the homeless, especially as our society is faced with tragedy and injustice.
+This is a critical time for us to share ourselves and our possessions with the poor, needy, lonely, and homeless.
+This becomes especially true for our society in the face of increasing tragedy and injustice.

 Saint Paul teaches that we, as followers of Christ, must do likewise:

 The early Christian community embodied this generosity and mutual concern.
-In the Acts of the Apostles, several verses relate how early Christians shared all they had with the poor and needy.
+The Book of Acts relates several verses in which early Christians shared all they had with the poor and needy.
 No fanfare was made; rather, almsgiving took place with a refreshing sense of simplicity, secrecy and sincerity.

-As Orthodox Christians united to serve, we must fight the temptation to reduce almsgiving to something as shallow as “philanthropy” or “social action.”
+As Orthodox Christians united to serve, we must fight the temptation to reduce almsgiving to something as shallow as philanthropy or social action.
 We must reject pride.
 We must not seek personal gratification and public adulation as recompense for our good deeds.
-We must act out of humility and love in all our dealings with our brothers and sisters:
+As Christ tells us, we must act out of humility and love:

-So important is our generosity toward others that it literally becomes a gauge of our acceptance of and participation in the generosity of Jesus Christ Himself.
-Saint Paul reminded the Corinthians of the faithful in Macedonia, who, of their own free will, gave beyond their means to those in need.
-Their actions, Saint Paul wrote, proved that their love for God and one another was genuine.
+Our generosity toward others literally becomes a gauge of our acceptance of and participation in the generosity of Jesus Christ Himself.
+Saint Paul reminds the Corinthians of the faithful in Macedonia, who gave beyond their means to those in need.
+Their actions, Saint Paul wrote, prove that their love for God and one another was genuine.

-Additionally, alms must be given out of cheer, our of genuine happiness and love:
+Additionally, we must give alms out of cheer, out of genuine happiness and love:

-“He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 Each one must do as he has made up his mind, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to provide you with every blessing in abundance, so that you may always have enough of everything and may provide in abundance for every good work.
-You will be enriched in every way for great generosity, which through us will produce thanksgiving to God; for the rendering of this service not only supplies the wants of the saints, but also overflows in many thanksgivings to God” (2 Corinthians 9:6-12).
+You will be enriched in every way for great generosity, which through us will produce thanksgiving to God; for the rendering of this service not only supplies the wants of the saints, but also overflows in many thanksgivings to God.2 Corinthians 9:6-12

 Almsgiving, then, is not something which may be practiced by some and not by others.
 Jesus did not say, “If you give alms,” but, rather, “When you give alms,” thereby implying that generosity is a visible expression of our love for God and for others.